openDSLM/opendslm-deamon/README.md

 ## Default UI integration

-The daemon powers the [openDSLM GTK UI](https://github.com/openDSLM/gtk-ui), so the latest UI snapshots inside `/ssd/GitHub/gtk-ui/` expect the HTTP API described here.
-Launch `opendslm-daemon` before starting the GTK client so the UI can attach to the `/status`, `/settings`, `/preview`, and GStreamer shared memory endpoints.
-If you change ports or socket paths remember to update the UI environment variables accordingly.
+The daemon powers the [openDSLM GTK UI](https://github.com/openDSLM/gtk-ui), and current UI builds expect the HTTP API documented here.
+Start `opendslm-daemon` before launching the GTK client so it can attach to `/status`, `/settings`, `/preview`, and the GStreamer shared memory endpoints.
+If you change ports or socket paths, export matching overrides for the UI environment variables.

 ## Compatibility (alpha)